m6code/reactjs_tutorial_for_beginners_youtube/README.md

 - The static method getDerivedStateFromError method is used to render a fallback UI after an error is thrown and
 - the componentDidCatch method is used to log the error information.
 - The placement of the error boundary also matters as it controls if the entire app should have the fall-back UI or just the component causing the problem.

+## Higher Order Components (HOC)
+- HOC is a pattern where a function takes a component as an argument and returns a new enhanced component.

+- e.g `const newComponent = higherOrderComponent(orignalComponent)`

+- It helps us avoid duplication of code.